SherrySingh03/Spam-Classification-using-Linear-SVM/README.md

-Spam-Classification-using-Linear-SVM
+# Spam-Classification

-A Spam Classifier which uses Linear Support vector machines (SVM) Algorithm to predict whether an e-mail is Spam or not.
+A Spam Classifier which uses Linear **Support vector machines (SVM)** Algorithm to predict whether an e-mail is Spam or not.
 Assignment Project related to AndrewNG's ML Course.
+***

-The Project includes the following files:
+This project includes the following files:

 1. getVocabList   : a function which imports the vocabulary of words typically used in Spam E-mails (vocab.txt) and assigns indexes and words to a variable vocabList.